 Highly personalized experience – your allergies will be considered before ordering food

 You can integrate your e-commerce provider with your medical insurance provider to get a list of all known allergies.
-This will make sure you won’t order any food has something you are allergic to.
+This will make sure you won’t order any food that has something you are allergic to.
 This would work even while ordering food online.
 Would look something like:

 “Our records indicate that you are allergic to peanuts.
 Your order has trace amounts of peanuts in it.
 Do you want to continue?”